nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The above mentioned Parser class inherits the `#parse` method from the Parser interface.

-* `FindTasksBeforeParser#parse` - checks if the deadline passed to the current FindTasksBeforeCommand is in the correct format and is valid, then creates a FindTasksBeforeCommand instance if they are.
+* `FindTasksBeforeParser#parse` - checks if the deadline passed to the current FindTasksBeforeCommand is in the correct format and is valid, then creates a FindTasksBeforeCommand instance if it is.

 Subsequently, the created `FindTasksBeforeCommand` object contains an `#execute` method which is responsible for